painless-software/painless-continuous-delivery/{{cookiecutter.project_slug}}/README.rst

 on our container platform: *development*, *integration*, *production*
 {%- endif %}

-- Any merge request triggers a deployment (of the feature branch) on *development*.
+- Any merge request triggers a deployment of a review app on *development*.
+  When a merge request is merged or closed the review app will automatically be removed.
 - Any change on the main branch, e.g. when a merge request is merged into ``master``, triggers a deployment on *integration*.
 - To trigger a deployment on *production* push a Git tag, e.g.